osctl - command line interface for container management.

 and resides in its own ZFS dataset.
 Containers are usually created from

-Containers can be created from local images using ct import
+Containers can be created from local images using ct import.
+Images can also

 vpsAdminOS comes with one such repository preconfigured, it can be browsed